 Current sources of energy consumption in the project area are associated with existing railroad operations and include locomotives and railroad maintenance equipment.
-The existing Conrail lines may be used to transport energy-producing commodities and recyclables.
+The existing CSX and Conrail lines may be used to transport energy-producing commodities and recyclables.

-CHAPTER 4

-Potential Environmental Effects
+CHAPTER 4 Potential Environmental Effects

-This chapter provides an overview of the potential environmental effects from the proposed rail line connection between the existing Conrail lines in Crestline, Ohio.
-This connection would involve the construction of a new rail line segment within existing railroad right-of-way to connect the existing rail lines.
-The current Conrail single-track line to the west of the intersection would be shifted southward to accommodate the proposed connection.
-As with any construction of new railroad tracks, the steps required to build a new connection include site preparation and grading, railbed preparation, ballast application, track installation, and systems (signals and communications) installation.
+This chapter provides an overview of the potential environmental effects from the proposed rail line connection between the CSX and Conrail lines in Sidney, Ohio.
+This connection would involve the construction of a new rail line segment in new right-of-way to connect the existing rail lines.
+As with any construction of new railroad tracks, the steps required to build a new connection include site preparation and grading, railbed preparation, ballast application, track installation, and systems (e.g., signals, communications) installation.
 Although the construction zone required would vary depending on site conditions, most work would be completed within 250 feet of the new rail line.